On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: Introduction

 One may of course speculate that similar phenomenon holds also for other types of automorphic forms.
-The analogue of the QUE conjecture is known for half-integral weight Hecke cusp forms thanks to the work of Lester and Radziwi{\l\l} \cite{Lester-Radziwill2020} under the Generalised Riemann Hypothesis (GRH).
+The analogue of the holomorphic QUE conjecture is known for half-integral weight Hecke cusp forms thanks to the work of Lester and Radziwi{\l\l} \cite{Lester-Radziwill2020} under the Generalised Riemann Hypothesis (GRH).
 Similarly to Rudnick's work this implies the equidistribution of zeroes inside the fundamental domain $\Gamma_0(4)\backslash\mathbb H$, where $\Gamma_0(4)$ is the Hecke congruence subgroup of level $4$, of course conditionally on GRH.
 Given this, it is natural to wonder whether the aforementioned results concerning the small scale distribution of zeroes generalise to these forms.
-The goal of the present paper is to address this as it seems that these questions have not been explored previously for the half-integral weight Hecke cusp forms.
+The goal of the present paper is to address this as it seems that these questions have not been explored previously for half-integral weight Hecke cusp forms.

 This is not that surprising as the half-integral weight situation has features that are not present in the setting of classical holomorphic cusp forms.
 Indeed, Ghosh and Sarnak (and subsequent works) exhibited a relationship between real zeroes of integral weight Hecke cusp forms and sign changes of their Fourier coefficients.
 We shall do the same in setting of half-integral weight Hecke cusp forms, but here there are certain key differences that make adapting the methods used in the integral weight setting challenging.
-In the classical case the methods of \cite{Ghosh-Sarnak2012, Matomaki2016, Lester-Matomaki-Radziwill2018} rely in a fundamental way on the multiplicativity of the Fourier coefficients of Hecke cusp forms.
+In the classical case the methods of \cite{Ghosh-Sarnak2012, Matomaki2016, Lester-Matomaki-Radziwill2018} used to study the behaviour of Fourier coefficients rely in a fundamental way on their multiplicativity.
 However, the Fourier coefficients of half-integral weight Hecke cusp forms lack this property, except at squares.
 Because of this the methods used in the previous works are not directly applicable in our setting and we have to use different tools to investigate the distribution of real zeroes.

 The fundamental domain $\mathcal F:=\Gamma_0(4)\backslash\mathbb H$ is taken to be the domain in the upper half-plane bordered by the vertical lines $\sigma=\pm\frac12$ and circles\footnote{Here $B(x,r)$ denotes the circle with radius $r$ centred at $x$.} $B(-\frac13,\frac13)$, $B(\frac15,\frac15)$, and $B(\frac38,\frac18)$.
 Notice that this fundamental domain has three cusps at $\infty$, $0$, and $\frac12$ (these have widths $1$, $4$, and $1$, respectively).